DarylSerrano/twitter-media-desktop/README.md

 - On windows, usually the path is: `C:\Users\<YOUR_USERNAME>\AppData\Roaming\Electron\storage`
 - On Linux, usually the path is: `$HOME/.config/Electron/storage/`

+Make sure that your twitter application has Read and Write permissions

 # Install

 # Development